-Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous Sen. Richard Blumenthal (D-CT) Senate Summary prescription drugs covered by federal health care programs) that HHS deems to constitute "price gouging." review of the statement of justification-that the manufacturer has engaged in price gouging, requires HHS to notify the manufacturer of the determination.
+Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous Sen. Richard Blumenthal (D-CT) Senate Summary drugs" (i.e., prescription drugs covered by federal health care programs) that HHS deems to constitute "price gouging."
+If HHS determines-after a review of the statement of justification-that the manufacturer has engaged in price gouging, requires HHS to notify the manufacturer of the determination.
 Manufacturers.
-If a notification is received by a manufacturer, requires the manufacturer to provide a statement of justification for the price increase within 45 days of receiving the notification. the price increase; - Any expenditures made by the manufacturer to expand access to the qualifying drug and explaining any improvement in public health associated with those expenditures; • Providing sales and price information for other qualifying drugs with similar therapeutic effects; and • Providing any other information that the manufacturer deems relevant. or • If the price gouging is done knowingly, pay a civil penalty of up to 3 times the excessive amount the manufacturer received as a result of the price increase.
+If a notification is received by a manufacturer, requires the manufacturer to provide a statement of justification for the price increase within 45 days of receiving the notification. the 5-year period preceding the date of the price increase; Any expenditures made by the manufacturer to expand access to the qualifying drug and explaining any improvement in public health associated with those expenditures; Providing sales and price information for other qualifying drugs with similar therapeutic effects; and Providing any other information that the manufacturer deems relevant.
+Return to the original price for up to one year; or If the price gouging is done knowingly, pay a civil penalty of up to 3 times the excessive amount the manufacturer received as a result of the price increase.
 DOJ.
 Authorizes the Attorney General to bring an action in a district court for relief in certain circumstances.
 Prescription Drug Price Relief Act of 2018 (S. 102/ H.R.
-465) Sen. Bernie Sanders (I- VT)/Rep. Ro Khanna (D- CA) Senate Requires HHS to annually identify "excessively priced" patented, brand name drugs that are being sold at prices higher than the median price in so- called "reference Manufacturers.
+465) Sen. Bernie Sanders (I- VT)/Rep. Ro Khanna (D- CA) Requires HHS to annually identify "excessively priced" patented, brand name drugs that are being sold at prices higher than the median price in so- Manufacturers .
 Requires manufacturers to submit annual reports (January 15) on pricing information for each brand name drug (and as compared to prices in reference countries).
-HHS.
+HHS .
 Requires HHS to annually report to Congress on its excessive drug price review for the preceding calendar year.
-Requires such reports to be Manufacturers.
-Requires manufacturers to submit annual reports containing the following information on brand name drugs: The average manufacturer price of the drug in the U.S. and in the reference countries; The wholesale acquisition cost of the drug in the U.S. and in the reference countries; Cumulative global revenues generated by the drug; Annual net sales revenue generated by the drug in the U.S. and in the reference countries; Total expenditures on domestic and foreign Manufacturers.
-Subjects manufacturers that fail to submit their annual reports to a civil penalty that is equal to the product of: An amount determined by HHS that is (1) not less than 0.5% of the gross revenues from sales of the drug for the calendar year; and (2) not greater than 1% of the gross revenues Generic Drugs.
-If HHS identifies an excessively priced drug, HHS will: • Waive/void any government-granted exclusivities to the drug's manufacturer with respect to that drug; and • Grant open, non-exclusive licenses allowing generic drug manufacturers to make more affordable
+Manufacturers.
+Requires manufacturers to submit annual reports containing the following information on brand name drugs: The average manufacturer price of the drug in the U.S. and in the reference countries; The wholesale acquisition cost of the drug in the U.S. and in the reference countries; Cumulative global revenues generated by the drug; Annual net sales revenue generated by the drug in the U.S. and in the reference countries; Manufacturers.
+Subjects manufacturers that fail to submit their annual reports to a civil penalty that is equal to the product of: An amount determined by HHS that is (1) not less than 0.5% of the gross revenues from sales of the drug for the calendar year; and (2) not greater than Generic Drugs.
+If HHS identifies an excessively priced drug, HHS will: Waive/void any government-granted exclusivities to the drug's manufacturer with respect to that drug; and Grant open, non-exclusive licenses allowing generic drug manufacturers to